 Modern Slavery and Human Trafficking Statement

 From the moment a potential worker chooses to join Staffline the checks begin.
 These continue throughout the worker’s time with us.
 At the time of registration, the identification and ‘right to work’ checks are conducted.
 This ensures that the worker has control of their own documentation and that their job expectations are managed effectively.
 All interviews are completed face-to-face with the individual to make sure that they have freely chosen to attend.
 In addition, throughout the registration and interview process, all application forms are checked and verified as being the applicant’s own information.
 We also ask where they found out about Staffline and the role.
+All information is uploaded onto our central IT platform allowing us to have full visibility and run checks through our system remotely to spot anything that may look suspicious with shared details or multiple occupancy housing alerts.

-Where we use additional avenues of recruitment, such as other recruitment agencies supplying labour into Staffline, whether based in the UK or overseas, we ensure that these are licensed by the Gangmasters and Labour Abuse Authority and remain compliant against the GLAA’s standards.
+Where we use additional avenues of recruitment, such as other recruitment agencies supplying labour into Staffline, whether based in the UK or overseas, we ensure that these are licensed by the Gangmasters Labour and Abuse Authority and remain compliant against the GLAA’s standards.

 We are totally committed to Compliance and Ethical Standards and strive to operate best practices at all times.
 Everyone in the Company is introduced to our company compliance standards and operating procedures at the start of their employment.
 Everyone is given the tools to identify the indicators of human trafficking and forced labour, and the reporting channels are very clear for any points of concern.
 As soon as an exploitation issue arises, it is urgently flagged to the appropriate authorities to investigate with the full co-operation of Staffline supporting throughout the case.